-The Bavarian capital provides the perfect counterpoint to its cooler big brother.
-Where Berlin is a rough, nervous work in progress, Munich is calm and self-assured, if a little dull.
+The Bavarian capital provides the perfect counterpoint to its cooler big brother, Berlin.
+Where the capital is a rough, nervous work in progress, Munich is calm and self-assured, if a little dull.

 And where Berlin can be overwhelmingly large and self-absorbed, Munich is a province town that still hasn't realized it's one of the central cities in Europe.